You've probably heard a lot about the new Airman Certification Standards (ACS) that the FAA is releasing next week. Here are the basics:

 Want more info than you'll ever care to read?
 Here you go: https://www.faa.gov/training_testing/testing/acs/

-The FAA is making changes to try to save you and your students money, and our lessons have been updated to reflect the new regs!
-New changes to the Commercial Single Engine Rating, and Instrument Recency requirements!
+The FAA is making changes to save you and your students money, and our lessons have been updated to reflect the new regs!
+Updates to the Commercial Single Engine Rating, and Instrument Recency requirements!